What Is Insomnia?

 Create a Sleep Conducive Environment

-It is important that you create a sleeping environment that will help to promote sleep.
+You must create a sleeping environment that will help to promote sleep.
 This includes purchasing a quality mattress and pillow that you find comfortable.
 Your sleep room should be quiet, dark, and cool.
 [13]

 Exercise Goes a Long Way Toward a Good Night’s Sleep